Demagaa/LittleBanker/README.md

 # LittleBanker

-This project is created in terms of interviewing process at ZENTITY a.s.
-The REST API service helps user to manage the customers, accounts and transactions of simplified bank model.
+This REST API service helps user to manage the customers, accounts and transactions of simplified bank model.

 Technologies: Java 17, Spring MVC, JDBC, Maven, Docker